williamtrelawny/public/README.md

 # public-scripts
-Scripts I've made to make my life easier and maybe yours too.
+Scripts I've made to make my life easier and hopefully yours too.

 ## k8s/install-kube-tools.sh
 Use this to setup a brand new VM with everything necessary to create or join a k8s cluster!
 Follows the exact process already laid out by the [K8s](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/) and [containerd](https://github.com/containerd/containerd/blob/main/docs/getting-started.md) docs.